seekthermal/seekcamera-python/README.md

 * Asynchronous event driven API that is fast and responsive
 * Ability to use multiple cameras in one SDK instance
-* First class support for Mosaic and Micro Core cameras through the same APIs
+* Common set of APIs for both Mosaic and Micro Core cameras
 * Robust error handling and logging interface
 * Numerous frame output formats
 * Example applications to learn and get started